kmajara/new_york_shootings/html/README.md

     ```
 3. Open the `index.html` file in your preferred web browser to view the project.

 4. You might have to open a a local server for the maps in map.html to show.
-The following are the steps to achieve that:
+The following are the steps to achieve that.
-	a).
-Navigate to the folder containing the map.html and run: python3 -m http.server 8000
+	- Navigate to the folder containing the map.html and run: python3 -m http.server 8000
-	b).
-Open a this link in a new browser windwo: http://localhost:8000/
+	- Open a this link in a new browser windwo: http://localhost:8000/
-	c).
-The maps and related functionality should work then
+	- The maps and related functionality should work then

 ## Usage